Keith-S-Thompson/the-flat-trantor-society/004-control-key.md

   Replace `nocaps` by `swapcaps` if you prefer to swap Control and Caps-Lock rather than making both keys act like Control keys.

-  I've tried this on Debian 6, and it works after a reboot.
+  I've tried this on Debian 6 and Ubuntu 14.03.3 LTS, and it works after a reboot.

 - **Mac OS X 10.5.8**:
     - System Preferences